lanjiangboston/GiniClust/README.md

 # Troubleshooting
 For MAC and WINDOWS only the official R installation file is supported and tested.
 Using other installation methods, such as brew, may lead to running error.

 Some users have experienced errors installing MAST.
-Please visit the MAST website (https://github.com/RGLab/MAST) for instructions.
+If this happens, please visit the MAST website (https://github.com/RGLab/MAST) for instructions.